 In Hyogo Prefecture, we have participated in the prefecture’s corporate forest restoration project since December 2008.
-Our forest conservation activities started out at a community forest that we named Kawasaki Heavy Industries Saidani Nagomi-no-Mori, in the town of Taka.
-In 2014, we changed the location of our activities within this town, and we are continuing our efforts under the new name Kawasaki Heavy Industries Yokamura Park Nagomi-no-Mori.
+Our forest conservation activities started out at a community forest that we named Kawasaki Heavy Industries Nagomi-no-Mori, in the town of Taka.

-Since the start of our forest conservation activities in 2008, the number of participating employees and their family members has reached a cumulative total of approximately 2,220 people, and approximately 2,840 trees consisting of 47 varieties, including Japanese red pine, konara oak, and mountain cherry, have been planted.
-In fiscal 2018, activities included clearing undergrowth and trimming and thinning trees, with the focus mainly on the maintenance of trees planted in previous years.
+Since the start of our forest conservation activities in 2008, the number of participating employees and their family members has reached a cumulative total of approximately 2,400 people, and approximately 2,840 trees consisting of 47 varieties, including Japanese red pine, konara oak, and mountain cherry, have been planted.
+Since fiscal 2018, we have shifted focus to the maintenance of trees planted in previous years.
 In fiscal 2019, we cleared undergrowth and trimmed trees.

 In addition, in Kochi Prefecture, we have participated in a prefecture-organized forest restoration project aimed at forest regeneration since 2007, implementing activities in the town of Niyodogawa.
-Every year, new employees of the Company conduct forest conservation activities such as forest thinning, deepening our level of exchange with the local community.
+Every year, new employees of the Company conduct forest conservation activities, mainly forest thinning, deepening our level of exchange with the local community.